samyak0101/p4-DFS/README.md

 - Test, test, test, test, test!

 Some questions I wrote while developing (which you should be able to answer):
-- Specification
 - if data full do we allocate file inode still (cuz it can't have data)
 - how to do mmap sync or flush etc.
 - in creat sometimes there are random garbage values at the dir ent location, how do i know for sure if theres a dir entry at a specific location or not?

 - gcc -o client mfs.c udp.c client.c